 In ancient Anglo-Saxon England, the ancestors of the Odum surname lived in Oldham, in Lancashire.
 This was a town near the city of Manchester; it has since been absorbed by that city.
 The place-name Oldham is derived from the Old English elements old, which means old, and ham, which means farm.
 The place-name therefore translates as "the old farm."
-Alternatively, it would appear that the place-name also appeared as a personal name; the surname could be derived from this personal name, making it a patronymic name.
-However, the etymology of the name remains the same regardless of the actual process by which this surname arose.
+Alternatively, Oldham could have meant "dweller by the long-cultivate river flat."

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Odum are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Odum include: Oldham, Oldum, Oldan, Oldhams and others.

 Early Notables of the Odum family (pre 1700)